Duolingo's AI Shift Sparks Job Security Fears Amid Stock Surge

 April 29, 2025

-Duolingo's CEO, Luis von Ahn, has announced a strategic shift for the company to adopt an 'AI-first' approach, aiming to reduce reliance on human contractors for tasks that can be automated.
+Duolingo's CEO, Luis von Ahn, has announced a strategic shift towards becoming 'AI-first', aiming to reduce reliance on human contractors for tasks that can be automated.

-However, there is skepticism in the industry regarding AI's effectiveness in delivering quality language instruction, raising concerns about potential impacts on learning outcomes.
+The industry's pivot to AI-first strategies has sparked skepticism regarding AI's effectiveness in delivering quality language instruction, raising concerns about learning outcomes.

-Despite these changes, Duolingo's stock has seen a significant increase of 68% over the past year, driven by growth in paid subscriptions and new product trials.
+Despite these challenges, Duolingo's stock has risen by 68% over the past year, driven by growth in paid subscriptions and diversification into new areas like music and chess.

 Get a daily email with more Tech stories